Huang-Libo/Notebook/Swift/UsingCombine/Publishers.md

 ### NotificationCenter

-Foundation’s `NotificationCenter` added the capability to act as a publisher, providing `Notification`s to pipelines.
+`Foundation`’s `NotificationCenter` added the capability to act as a publisher, providing `Notification`s to pipelines.

 `NotificationCenter` provides a *publisher* upon which you may create pipelines to declaratively react to application or system notifications.
 The *publisher* optionally takes an object reference which further filters notifications to those provided by the specific reference.